CompGenLabUB/CAPTVRED/README.md

 __FOR EACH RUN or EXPERIMENT:__<br />

 __d.1.__ Place samples_definition.tbl file in the run direcoty.
-It must be a tabular file containing sequencing aID and processing ID for each sample (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info).
+It must be a tabular file containing sequencing ID and processing ID for each sample (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info).
 Additional metadata fields can be added if you want.<br />
 __d.2.__ Place projectvars template in the run/experiment folder and define the variables name: <br />

 ```{.sh}